EGI-Federation/documentation/content/en/internal/helpdesk/user-guide/_index.md

 - "TAGS": you can tag your ticket with a word (useful for example if you want to associate tickets per topic without directly linking them, but that topic is not included in the "TICKET AREA" field).
-- "LINKS": you can link your ticket to another one, using in case the PARENT/CHILD relation
+- "LINKS": you can link your ticket to another one, using in case the PARENT/CHILD relation.
 - "RELATED ANSWERS": you can link a page from the Knowledge page if related to the topic discussed in the ticket.
 - Subscribe button: if you have the rights to see a ticket and you are